Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

         book established by the training unit, fill in the information, preserve and store permanently at the unit (according to the form in Appendix XIII of this Regulation).
-3. Bachelor\'s degree, engineer, doctor, pharmacist
+3. Bachelor's degree, engineer, doctor, pharmacist
     a)  Section "Principal ... level": Record the name of the training unit (according to Appendix I);
     b)  Section "Major": Write the name of the major according to the